medialab/xan/docs/cmd/explode.md

     xan explode --help

 explode options:
     --sep <sep>            Separator to split the cells.
                            [default: |]
+    -e, --evaluate <expr>  Evaluate an expression to split cells instead of using a simple separator.
+    -f, --evaluate-file <path>
+                           Read splitting expression from a file instead.
     -S, --singularize      Singularize (supporting only very simple English-centric cases) the exploded column names.
 Does not work with -r, --rename.
     -r, --rename <name>    New names for the exploded columns.
 Must be written in CSV format if exploding multiple columns.
                            See 'xan rename' help for more details.
                            Does not work with -S, --singular.
     -k, --keep             Keep the exploded columns alongside each split.
     -D, --drop-empty       Drop rows when selected cells are empty.
     --pad                  When exploding multiple columns at once, pad shorter splits to align them with the longest one instead of erroring.

 Common options:
     -h, --help             Display this message